A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Numerical experiments

 and compare it with the required accuracy $\varepsilon=10^{-8}$.

-In Table~\ref{table-mtrvs}, we give some detailed information on $A$ and $\hat{A}$ constructed by Algorithm 2.
-From Table~\ref{table-mtrvs}, we observe that all the test matrices have some almost fully dense columns and rows except rajat04, rajat12, rajat13 and memplus.
-The table also indicates that $s_1$ and $s_2$ are very small relative to $n$.
-Sparsifying those dense columns and rows, we find that the number of nonzero entries in $\hat{A}$ are considerably smaller than those in $A$.
-We remark that all the test matrices do not belong to the classes of matrices in Theorem~\ref{the_1}.
-We observe that all the $\hat{A}$ are better and can be considerably better conditioned than the corresponding $A$.
-This demonstrates that our transformation of $A$ into $\hat{A}$ is of practical generality that ensures not only the non-singularity of $\hat{A}$ but also improves the conditioning of linear systems.
+In Table~\ref{table-mtrvs}, we give some information on $A$ and $\hat{A}$ constructed by Algorithm 2.
+It is observed that all the test matrices have some almost fully dense columns and rows except rajat04, rajat12, rajat13 and memplus.
+It is also seen from the table that $s_1$ and $s_2$ are very small relative to $n$, as they must be.
+Having sparsified those dense columns and rows, we find that the number of nonzero entries in $\hat{A}$ are considerably smaller than those in $A$.
+We remark that all the test matrices do not belong to the classes of matrices in Theorem~\ref{the1}, but the table shows that all the $\hat{A}$ are always better and can be better conditioned than the corresponding $A$ by one to nearly three orders, as the condition numbers $\kappa(A)$ and $\kappa(\hat{A})$ indicate clearly.
+This demonstrates that our transformation of $A$ into $\hat{A}$ is of practical generality that ensures not only the non-singularity of $\hat{A}$ but also improves the conditioning of the double regular sparse linear systems.